North Korea and weapons of mass destruction: Highly enriched uranium program

 North Korea possesses uranium mines containing an estimated 4 million tons of high-grade uranium ore.

 Prime minister Benazir Bhutto of Pakistan allegedly, through Pakistan's former top scientist, Abdul Qadeer Khan, supplied key data, stored on CDs, on uranium enrichment and information to North Korea in exchange for missile technology around 1990–1996, according to U.S. intelligence officials.
 President Pervez Musharraf and Prime minister Shaukat Aziz acknowledged in 2005 that Khan had provided centrifuges and their designs to North Korea.
 In May 2008, Khan, who had previously confessed to supplying the data on his own initiative, retracted his confession, claiming that the Pakistan Government forced him to be a "scapegoat".
 He also claimed that North Korea's nuclear program was well advanced before his visits to North Korea.

-Highly enriched uranium (HEU) program was publicized in October 2002 when the United States asked North Korean officials about the program.
+North Korea's highly enriched uranium (HEU) program was publicized in October 2002 when the United States asked North Korean officials about the program.
 Under the Agreed Framework, North Korea explicitly agreed to freeze plutonium programs (specifically, its "graphite moderated reactors and related facilities").
 The agreement also committed North Korea to implement the Joint Declaration on the Denuclearization of the Korean Peninsula, in which both Koreas committed not to have enrichment or reprocessing facilities.
 The United States argued North Korea violated its commitment not to have enrichment facilities.

 In December 2002, claiming North Korean non-compliance, the United States persuaded the KEDO Board to suspend fuel oil shipments, which led to the end of the Agreed Framework.
 North Korea responded by announcing plans to reactivate a dormant nuclear fuel processing program and power plant north of Pyongyang.
-North Korea soon thereafter expelled United Nations inspectors and announced a unilateral "withdrawal" from the Non-Proliferation Treaty.
+North Korea soon thereafter expelled United Nations inspectors and announced its withdrawal from the Non-Proliferation Treaty.